hmrc/income-tax-mtd-changelog/README.md

 The following changes have been made to the documentation:

 * Added missing `message` attribute to all example error codes
-* Added missing `correlationId` header to documentation
+* Documented that `correlationId` is mandatory

 ### cis-deductions-api

 The following changes are now available in production:

-* Some error response status codes are corrected from 403 to 400:
+* Some error response status codes are corrected from 403 to 400 for the following endpoints:
   * `Amend CIS Deductions For Subcontractor`
   * `Create CIS Deductions For Subcontractor`
   * `Retrieve CIS Deductions For Subcontractor`
-* Updated Endpoint `Amend CIS Deductions for Subcontractor`
+* Updated endpoint `Amend CIS Deductions for Subcontractor`
   * New error `RULE_TAX_YEAR_NOT_SUPPORTED` added
   * Providing empty `periodData` array now returns a `RULE_INCORRECT_OR_EMPTY_BODY_SUBMITTED` error
-* Updated Endpoint `Create CIS Deductions for Subcontractor`
+* Updated endpoint `Create CIS Deductions for Subcontractor`
   * Providing empty `periodData` array now returns a `RULE_INCORRECT_OR_EMPTY_BODY_SUBMITTED` error

 ### individual-calculations-api

 The following changes are now available in production:

-* Some error response status codes are corrected from 403 to 400:
+* Some error response status codes are corrected from 403 to 400 for the following endpoints:
   * `Submit a Self Assessment Final Declaration`
   * `Trigger a Self Assessment Tax Calculation`
 * A new field is added to `Retrieve a Self Assessment Tax Calculation` endpoint:
-  * `underLowerProfitThreshold to section calculation.taxCalculation.nics.class2Nics`
+  * `underLowerProfitThreshold` to section `calculation.taxCalculation.nics.class2Nics`
 * New error codes are added for `Submit a Self Assessment Final Declaration` endpoint:
   * `RULE_FINAL_DECLARATION_TAX_YEAR`
   * `RULE_FINAL_DECLARATION_IN_PROGRESS`
-* A new Gov-Test-Scenario header values added to support new errors
+* New Gov-Test-Scenario header values added to support new errors

 * The `biss` option of the `calculationType` field is removed from `List Self Assessment Tax Calculations`